MINI Countryman SUV - Engines, drive & performance

-MINI Countryman diesel engines
+MINI Countryman petrol engines

 The entry-level Cooper Countryman has a 1.5-litre turbocharged petrol engine that emits a pleasingly rorty exhaust note on acceleration.
 Its 136bhp is enough to whisk it to 62mph from rest in 9.7 seconds, so it doesn’t feel sluggish, although its substantial 1,365kg weight puts it at a disadvantage compared to some smaller-engined rivals.

 It's also somewhat overshadowed by the 2.0-litre, four-cylinder turbocharged engine of the Cooper S. With 176bhp, it enables a 0-62mph time of just 7.5 seconds.
 It doesn’t feel quite as fast as the MINI Cooper S hatchback, though.
 Enthusiastic drivers will enjoy the sporty noises the Cooper S exhaust makes, particularly when Sports mode is engaged through the dynamic drive menu.

 This can adjust mechanical settings for a more involving driving experience and is very effective, although it can’t overcome the physical limitations of the Countryman’s considerable weight.

 While likely to remain something of a rarity, there's also a MINI Countryman John Cooper Works with a huge 302bhp and four-wheel drive.
 This enables it to leap from 0-62mph in just 5.1 seconds, rivalling performance crossovers like the Audi SQ2 and Volkswagen T-Roc R for pace.